ahstat/ahstat.github.io/_posts/2016-12-11-Langton-Voronoi.md

 **Remind of classic Langton's ant**

 Langton's ant runs on a square lattice.
-Initially, all cells are white and we place the ant on a square.
+Initially, all cells are white and we place an ant on a square.
 At each step, the ant moves according to the following rules:

 * If the cell is white or blue: Turn to the right, color current cell in red, and move forward;